SteeltoeOSS/Samples/MusicStore/README.md

 You have a three options to choose from in order to get these services up and running locally:

 * Use pre-built SteelToe Docker images.
 * On Windows 10, use pre-built SteelToe Windows Container images.
 (Note: Windows containers on Windows 10 and Windows Server 2016 is still in Beta.
-Consider it experimental)
+Consider it experimental).
+If you'd like to use the Windows Container Images on Windows 10 Pro, ensure that your OS version is at least 1607.
+Then, follow [Microsoft's instructions] (https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_10) to turn on the container functionality.
 * Install each service manually.

 Currently, the simplest way to get these up and running is to use the first option above together with the provided `dockerrun-*.cmd, dockerrun-*.sh` files to startup those services.